addulac/phd/source/13_models.md

 \end{figure}

-In order to capture in a more constructive way the distributions of the variables involved in the process, the levels of DPs can be decomposed, or unwrap, by using their Stick-Breaking constructions.
+In order to capture in a more constructive way the distributions of the variables involved in the process, the levels of DPs can be decomposed or unwrap, by using their Stick-Breaking constructions.
 The first level of DP is rewritten as follows:
 \begin{align*}
 &\mat{\beta}^0 \sim \gem(\gamma) \qquad  \phi_k \sim H \\
 &\quad G_0 = \sum_{k=1}^{\infty} \beta_k^0 \delta_{\phi_k}
 \end{align*}
 This first DP level represents the shared components $\phi_k$ across the observed data of the HDP with the proportion $\mat{\beta}^0$.
 Then, one can expess the data instance's distribution of components using $\pi_j$ as a function of a DP parametrized by $\mat{\beta}^0$.
-Thus the generative process at the instance level becomes:
+Thus, the generative process at the instance level becomes:
 \begin{align*}
 \pi_j &\sim \DP(\alpha_0, \mat{\beta}^0) \\
 z_{ji} &\sim \Mult(\pi_j)  \\